AlierPM/ToDoList-Review/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To Do list App: list structure
+# To Do list App:

-In this project, you will build a simple HTML list of To Do tasks.
-The list will be styled according to the specifications listed later in this lesson.
+This project, is a simple to-do-list web app for keeping list of To Do tasks.
 This simple web page will be built using webpack and served by a webpack dev server.

 ## Webpack ( To-Do-List App ) Setup
 Frontend environment for building JavaScript applications